OpenBioMaps/documentation/official_docs/api.rst

  - collection_dates: [date range string],
  - subjects: [text]

+ Additional parameters:
+    only-project [text], query project parameters only for the selected project, default is to query all accessible projects accessible [text] all/**accessible**
- Additional parameters: value [numeric], If "2" and user already logined, get list of those projects where user has account and where there are public query/upload interfaces.
-If the user not logined, query the public projects only.
-The default setting is to query all project available on a server.
+    If accessible parameter given and its value is "accessible" (default) If user already logined, get list of those projects where user has account and where there are public query/upload interfaces.
- - Additional parameters: table [string] get only the selected project variables
+        If the user not logined, query public projects only.

 get_form_list:   query the list of available upload forms,